Ride-sharing apps vie to replace private car ownership in Vietnam

 Ride-sharing apps have taken off among Vietnam's rapidly expanding middle class as they provide four-wheeled comfort in a country better known for chaotic swarms of scooters and Southeast Asia's most expensive taxi fares.

-"The price is good, the service is good," said Uber user Nguyen Phi Yen, who runs a career counselling firm in Ho Chi Minh City.
+"The price is good, the service is good," said Uber user Nguyen Phi Yen, who runs a career counseling firm in Ho Chi Minh City.

 "Uber drivers have good taste in music.
 Even the cars smell better than taxis."